 I think you get the point by now…

 So, if you don’t take away anything else from this post, remember this: Marketing is a critical investment in your real estate investing business.
 It’s a must and not a maybe.

 Okay, I have just barely scratched the surface of all the marketing goodies I have to offer you…

-In Part 2, I’ll cover some free marketing methods.
+In Part two, I’ll cover some free marketing methods to help you find off-market real estate deals.
 (Everybody loves free, amIright?)
 So, go to Part 2 for tons of no-cost marketing techniques… here’s a hint – it has a lot to do with forming relationships with specific people.

 Talk again soon,

-How have you started to develop a marketing plan?
+How have you started to develop a marketing plan to find off-market real estate?
 What roadblocks are you experiencing in the process?
 Talk to me in the comment box below.